Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Average coefficients of the encoding function and representation of

 This subsection and the following are dedicated to the proof of Theorem \ref{equadiffcoeffnew}.
 The proof is a little heavy as it requires to consider separately several sub-cases.
-In order to make the proof lighter and more understandable, we make the choice to write the proof of Theorem \ref{equadiffcoeffnew} only in the case $\sigma = 0$.
-The general case with $\sigma > 0$ can be prove exactly in the same way and involves more sub-cases but it does not bring any additional technical issue. \textbf{In this Subsection and the following, we thus assume that $\sigma=0$}.
+In order to make the proof lighter and more understandable, we make the choice to write the proof of Theorem \ref{equadiffcoeffnew} only in the case $\sigma=0$ (i.e. without single branchings).
+The general case with $\sigma > 0$ can be proved exactly in the same way and involves more sub-cases but it does not bring any additional technical issue. \textbf{In this Subsection and the following, we thus assume that $\sigma=0$}.